vishaksagar/DVS/2025/April/14/Intro to V.md

 I'll start today with a quote from one of my favorite movie/book - V for Vendetta

-**“Voilà!
+**Voila!
 In view, a humble vaudevillian veteran cast vicariously as both victim and villain by the vicissitudes of fate.....**

 ![V's Intro quote](./IMG_20250415_092308731.jpg)